hundunsoup/CNTK/Documentation/current_iteration.md

 ## Performance
 ### Convolution with free static axes support
 -We have improved the training performance for models that use convolution operation with free static axes support.
 For certain models, we see training speed up of more than x5.

+## Tensorboard
+### Removed Tensorboard image support
+ - The good thing is that now core CNTK library is not dependent on OpenCV anymore.
+CNTK will add Tensorboard image support again in the very next release.